-FIG. 1B is a schematic block diagram of an alternative example embodiment of a voting apparatus and system 10' according to the invention and utilizing the method of the invention.
-Voting system 10' is like voting system 10 of FIG. 10 1A described above, except that smart card encoder RW and smart cards SC are not utilized.
-To the extent that smart cards SC may have been utilized to verify voter information and/or initiate a voting session on voting machine VM, such is accomplished in the system 10' of FIG. 1B by an election 15 official, as is conventional, or by the voter entering a number or other identifier or identifying information into voting machine VM, or by any other suitable arrangement.
+FIG. 1B is a schematic block diagram of an alternative example embodiment of a voting apparatus and system 10' and utilizing the method described.
+Voting system 10' is like voting system 10 of FIG. 1A described above, except that 10 smart card encoder RW and smart cards SC are not utilized.
+To the extent that smart cards SC may have been utilized to verify voter information and/or initiate a voting session on voting machine VM, such is accomplished in the system 10' of FIG. 1B by an election official, as is conventional, or by the 15 voter entering a number or other identifier or identifying information into voting machine VM, or by any other suitable arrangement.